pulumi/terraform-provider-aws/website/docs/r/default_security_group.html.markdown

 Provides a resource to manage a default security group.
 This resource can manage the default security group of the default or a non-default VPC.

 ~> **NOTE:** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
 The `aws_default_security_group` resource behaves differently from normal resources.
-Terraform does not _create_ this resource but instead attempts to "adopt" it into management.
+This provider does not _create_ this resource but instead attempts to "adopt" it into management.

-When Terraform first begins managing the default security group, it **immediately removes all ingress and egress rules in the Security Group**.
+When the provider first begins managing the default security group, it **immediately removes all ingress and egress rules in the Security Group**.
 It then creates any rules specified in the configuration.
 This way only the rules specified in the configuration are created.

 This resource treats its inline rules as absolute; only the rules defined inline are created, and any additions/removals external to this resource will result in diff shown.
 For these reasons, this resource is incompatible with the `aws_security_group_rule` resource.

 For more information about default security groups, see the AWS documentation on [Default Security Groups][aws-default-security-groups].
-To manage normal security groups, see the [`aws_security_group`](/docs/providers/aws/r/security_group.html) resource.
+To manage normal security groups, see the `aws_security_group` resource.

 ## Example Usage

-The following config gives the default security group the same rules that AWS provides by default but under management by Terraform.
+The following config gives the default security group the same rules that AWS provides by default but under management by this provider.
 This means that any ingress or egress rules added or changed will be detected as drift.

 ```terraform
 resource "aws_vpc" "mainvpc" {